One of the most popular standardized exams in

 the significant alternatives to the SAT in college admissions.

-The aim of the ACT is to determine the
+The aim of the ACT is to determine the academic readiness of the students to

-academic readiness of the students to college.
-It evaluates the student in
+college.
+It evaluates the student in various academic subjects and estimates

-various academic subjects and estimates their performance levels in his or her
+their performance levels in his or her first year in college.

-The ACT scores are used by the
+The ACT scores are used by the universities in the admission process where they

-the applicants of various educational backgrounds.
-A high ACT will not only
+are used in a comparison of the applicants of various educational backgrounds.

-raise the admissions likelihood, but can also assist the students in securing
+A high ACT will not only raise the admissions likelihood, but can also assist

-The most important details of the ACT
+The most important details of the ACT exam are:

 • Recognized by thousands of